 View the Peace Palace

-Afterwards, stop off at the Peace Palace.
+Afterward, stop off at the Peace Palace.
 Getting a tour of the Peace Palace is fairly difficult and I detail how to get a tour of the Peace Palace here, but you can definitely admire one of the most beautiful buildings in the Hague.
 Built in the 1920s by all different countries, the Peace Palace is a stunning building, even from a distance.
 Even if you can’t get a tour, you can admire it by the gates.

 Option 1: Go to the Mauritshuis